Power fastest, Wilson hospitalised after Indy 500 Monday Practice - Speedcafe

 The two cars contacted which saw Wilson’s head nose-first into the Turn 1 barrier, with Legge’s Rahal Letterman Lanigan spinning backwards into the Turn 1 wall before sliding along the track before a secondary impact into the wall at Turn 2.

-Legge climbed from the #44 entry unassisted, while Wilson was transferred to the medical centre for further checks before being taken to the nearby Methodist Hospital.
+Legge climbed from the #44 entry unassisted, while Wilson was transferred to the medical centre for further checks before being taken to the nearby IU Health Methodist Hospital.

 |Rank

-Note: UPDATE: Wilson ruled out of 2023 Indy 500 with broken vertebrae.